-Pam Didner: So you can actually forecast how the content will perform?
+Pam Didner: So you can forecast how the content will perform?

-Jeff Coyle: Yeah, we’re going to have to get where to basically say you are here.
-Here are the estimated traffic and value that this page has.
+Jeff Coyle: Yeah, we’re going to have to get where to say you are here.
+Here’s the estimated traffic and value that this page has.
 And the value is if you had to buy that traffic.
 We’re going to have some customization for getting even more specific into the actual return on investment, right in the application.

 And you’re able to see what Market Muse thinks your potential upside is right now.
 And then what’s your upside is if you were the best.
-So we don’t think you maybe might not think you can be the best, yet.
+So we don’t think you maybe might not think you can be the best yet.
 But this is where you could get with an easy, quick win.
-So we’re basically trying to get into predicting your likelihood of success because then that tells the story of when you using it you can justify the expense very easily.
+So we’re trying to predict your likelihood of success because that tells the story of when you use it.
+You can justify the expense very easily.

 Pam Didner: Yeah, exactly.
-So you actually quantify that ROI?
+So you quantify that ROI?

 Pam Didner: Very, very good.
 Jeff is so wonderful, so wonderful to have you on my podcast and the show.
-You know, I hope to see you soon, hopefully at Content Marketing World or like in a physical event.
+You know, I hope to see you soon, hopefully at Content Marketing World or like in physical events.

 Pam Didner: Very, very good.
 I’m going to see you at the virtual event.

 Jeff Coyle: Thank you so much, Dan.
-We really appreciate it.
+We appreciate it.

 Pam Didner: I hope you enjoy the podcast.
-I’d appreciate that you leave a five-star review on Apple Podcasts or my website, pamdidner.com.
-If you think this is useful, please share with your colleagues and friends.
+I’d appreciate that you leave a five-star review on the Apple podcast or my website, pamdidner.com.
+If you think this is useful, please share it with your colleagues and friends.
 I also love to hear from my listeners.
 So join my Facebook community, Build Marketing Skills to Get Ahead.

 Enjoy the podcast?
 Subscribe to the show on your favorite podcast platform or leave a 5-star review and subscribe to Apple Podcasts.